alymaamoun/TM4C123-PortDriver-Configuration-Manager-public/Readme.txt

   Features and updates:
-                         1- Port Driver updated to be AUTOSAR with version 4.0.3 2- Clear pin button added to enable the user to delete a configured Pin 3- The Configuration will be saved in a directory choosen by the user this directory contains:
+                         1- Port Driver updated to be AUTOSAR with version 4.0.3 2- Clear pin button added to enable the user to delete a configured Pin 3- The Configuration will be saved in a directory choosen by the user 4-this directory contains:
                                                    1-MCAL    folder
                                                    2-HAL     folder
                                                    3-Config  folder
                                                    4-Common  folder
                                                    5-App     folder

                           4- the application of this version will generate:
                                                                             1-  Port.c              in Mcal
                                                                             2-  Port.h              in Mcal/include